AstroDule/cf3-doc/source/openstackcli/openstacklinux/openstacklinux.rst

 Change your **directory** to downloading destination and **execute** the configuration file:

-For example it will look like: cloud_xxxxx\test-openrc.sh
+For example it will look like: cloud_xxxxx/test-openrc.sh

 Time to run this **sh** file.
 The prompted message will ask you for your domain **password**.
 Type it in and press **enter**.
 If the password is correct then you've got access **granted**.